alwinkalex07/alwinkalex07/README.md

 - 👋 Hi, I’m @alwinkalex07
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning something specia
+- 🌱 I’m currently learning something special
 - 📫 you can teach me with my website